swagtop/bevy-flake/docs/config.md

 variable.
 Anything using this will be using your customized configuration.

 You can reconfigure `bevy-flake` as many times as you want.
-This could be done like so (this example obviously wouldn't work, because there is no config named 'i'):
+This could be done like so:

 ```nix
 let